Oyun-Teknolojileri/ToolKit/README.md

 ## Platforms

 ToolKit does not have any Windows dependency and can be build for Linux and Mac easily.
-However my main OS is Windows, compiling from source and publishing the created apps will be done from Windows and I don't have any plans to support other OS anytime soon.
+However the main OS is Windows for the Editor.

-ToolKit can pubish for:
+ToolKit can publish for:

-- Windows executable
+- Windows exe
 - Web html + .wasm or .js

-Although it's possible, publishing to these platforms are not streamlined, still a lot of manual configuration and building is needed.
-Publishing for Android is on the way.
+- Android apk

+All the publishing can be achieved from within the editor via click of a button.
+However for publishing to given platforms there are required configurations steps and installments such as emscripten and android sdk.

 <p align="center">
   <img width="600" src="https://github.com/Oyun-Teknolojileri/ToolKit/blob/Engine/tk_ed_21.gif?raw=true">